pirafrank/fpiracom/README.md

 ## APIs

-`api` folder contains an attempt to provide APIs out of a Jekyll website.
-Those can be useful for integrations: e.g. I use `/api/v1/ifttt/posts/latest` to fetch details of the last published blog post from an RSS trigger on IFTTT.
+`api` folder contains an attempt to provide APIs out of a Jekyll website, being almost plugin-less, with plugins being part of this repository in `_plugins` dir.

+APIs can be useful for integrations, e.g. I use `/api/v1/ifttt/posts/latest` to fetch details of the last published blog post from an RSS trigger on IFTTT.

-Check the folder to find the structure.
+### API docs

+OpenAPI definition is available for `v1` in `/api/v1/openapi.yaml`.
+API documentation is generated as part of the website and available at `/api/docs` ([link](https://fpira.com/api/docs)).

 ## CMS